Skip to content

 Immaculately preserved outbuildings

-As you explore the service courtyard, don't forget to pop into the second-hand bookshop, located in one of the old stable blocks.
-See the books carefully stacked up carefully around some of the original fixtures and fittings still in place.
+As you explore the Service Courtyard, don't forget to pop into the second-hand bookshop, located in one of the old stable blocks.
+The books are carefully stacked up around some of the original fixtures and fittings still in place.

 Visitors in the garden at Charlecote Park, Warwickshire